aammd/MS_computational_ecology_opinion/compecol.md

 computational approaches will be fed back into other types of research.
 This is notably true when presenting these approaches to stakeholders.
-One possible way to make this knowledge transfer process easier is to be transparent about the way predictions where derived: which data were used (with citations for credits and unique identifiers for reproductibility), which software was used (with versions numbers and code), and what the model / simulations do [@whit13nsw].
+One possible way to make this knowledge transfer process easier is to be transparent about the way predictions were derived: which data were used (with citations for credits and unique identifiers for reproductibility), which software was used (with versions numbers and code), and what the model / simulations do [@whit13nsw].
 In short, the onus is on practitioners of computational research to make sure we